 Personal account users can join video meetings that they’re invited to.
 They don’t need the add-in to join

 Yes.
-You can add people outside of your organization to the Outlook event or email that includes Meet details.
+You can add people outside of your organisation to the Outlook event or email that includes Meet details.

-Users outside of your organization can request to join and are added to the meeting after they’re admitted by a participant in the meeting.
+Users outside of your organisation can request to join and are added to the meeting after they've been admitted by a participant in the meeting.

-- In Outlook, right-click the ribbonclick Customize the Ribbon.
+- In Outlook, right-click the ribbonclick Customise the Ribbon.

 - Under Home, select the Meet group and click Remove.